 Customers should be encouraged to direct any complaints to the inspecting organisation in the first instance.

-To ensure all written complaints received are investigated, the inspecting organisation must maintain an effective complaint management process, which must meet the following requirements:
+To ensure all written complaints received are investigated, the inspecting organisation must maintain an effective complaints management process, which must meet the following requirements:

 b) a clear statement on any receipt or invoice issued, or

-3. a straightforward explanation of the expected standards for resolution and the customer’s right to appeal to the NZTA if they are dissatisfied with the proposed resolution
+3. A straightforward explanation of the expected standards for resolution and the customer’s right to appeal to the Transport Agency if they are dissatisfied with the proposed resolution.

-7. directions for any customer who wishes to make a complaint or appeal a decision made by an inspecting organisation to contact the NZTA Helpdesk (0800 699 000).
+7. Directions for any customer who wishes to make a complaint or appeal a decision made by an inspecting organisation to contact the Transport Agency Helpdesk 0800 699 000.